kilik929/pyglet_particles2d/README.md

 		save execution time.

 Roadmap:
 	* particles that change shape over time.
-		* Implemented for particles that use blit directly, not for the OpenGl case.
+Implemented for particles that use blit directly, not for the OpenGl case.
 	* particles that change color over time.
-		* Alpha and or color, could be done by dynamically creating new images based off of a reference image.
+Alpha and or color, could be done by dynamically creating new images based off of a reference image.
-	* For the direct blit method, it chokes at roughly 150 particles,
-		* For the OpenGl approach, FastEmitter, it chokes in the 1500 paticles range.
+	* For the direct blit method, it chokes at roughly 150 particles.
+For the OpenGl approach, FastEmitter, it chokes in the 1500 paticles range.